readytensor/rt-tutorials-pydantic/README.md

 The `app/` folder in the repository contains the following key folders/sub-folders:

-- `data_management/` will all files related to handling and preprocessing data.
+- `data_management/` contains files related to handling and preprocessing data, including the schema provider.
+- `data_model/` contains the `infer_data_model.py` script which contains the pydantic data model for the inference data.
+The data model is created dynamically using the schema.
 - `inputs/` contains the input files related to the _titanic_ dataset.
 - `outputs/` is a folder to save model artifacts and other result files.
 Within this folder:
   - `artifacts/` is location to save model artifacts (i.e. the saved model including the trained preprocessing pipeline)